 How Long to Store Compost

 Compost should ideally be used as soon as possible.
-The longer it is stored the better chance it is losing nutrients.
-Compost can be stored for the following season but it should be used up then.
+The longer it is stored the better chance it has of losing nutrients.
+Compost can be stored for the following season, but it should be used by then.
 You can also add more “food” to the pile if you are going to store it longer or mix it with an almost finished batch of compost.
 This will add more organisms and keep the compost viable.